Cygnus-Alpha/cygnus-sdk-sample-web/README.md

 - `botIcon` (string, optional): The icon that represents the chatbot itself.
 This icon is typically displayed as a button that, when clicked, opens the chatbot interface.
 It's usually shown in a fixed position on the screen, often at the bottom right, to trigger the opening of the chat window.
 - `chatIcon` (string, optional): The icon that appears in the chat window when a response is received.
 - `themeName` (ThemeName, optional): The name of the theme to be applied.
 Possible values are `"light"`, `"dark"`, `"blue"`, `"red"`.
+- `showWaitingMessages` (boolean, optional): Show or hide the waiting messages, default is `false`.
+- `waitingMessages` (object, optional): Custom messages to be displayed while the chatbot is processing the message. `waitingMessages` is an object with three properties: `initial`, `mid`, and `late`.
+Each property is an object with two properties: `time` and `message`.
+The `time` property is the number of seconds to wait before displaying the message.
+The `message` property is the message to be displayed.
 - `enableLogger` (boolean, optional): Enable or disable logging, default is `false`.
 - `customPayload` (object, optional): Additional data to be sent with each message.